Crystal Darkness: Presentation

+It is unique in that each city it airs, it is run as a media roadblock, wherein all the network stations in a target region air it simultaneously.
+The program also airs in Spanish on Spanish-language stations.

 The documentary features original music by alldaydrive and Today Is The Day NV.
 Both groups are based in Reno, Nevada.

 Childhelp sponsorship

 The program is sponsored by Childhelp, a national child abuse prevention and treatment non-profit organization.
 Childhelp is responsible for maintaining the program’s hot line, 1-888-METH-AID, in addition to its child abuse hot line, 1-800-4-A-CHILD.
 The non-profit organization reports over two-thirds of the cases of child abuse it handles have a direct correlation to meth use or production by the child’s parents or guardian.

 Campaigns

 The campaign has reached a large audience wherever it is deployed because of how it is managed.
 Prior to agreeing to be a host city or state, representatives interested in bringing the program to their community are invited to attend a dinner event the night the program airs in another location.
 There, they learn from individuals who have run a past campaign what is involved, how the program operates and how they achieved success.
 Each host city is responsible for pitching the local media to run the program in a media roadblock, where all stations in the region agree to air the program at a certain time and date.
 The program is a collaboration of effort among religious organizations, law enforcement, elected officials, volunteers, treatment providers, educators, and more.
 Each is delegated responsibilities ranging from community outreach to compiling a comprehensive provider resource book.
 Listed below are the regions the campaign has aired in to-date and cities that have campaigns in motion.